-Rustic furniture incorporates sticks, twigs or logs in order to achieve a “natural” look.
-This style is often associated with the Great Depression - a time when found objects where commonly being used to build furnishings.
-It has also become associated with the “Great Camps” built by wealthy Americans in the Adirondack mountains, which gave rise to the familiar Adirondack chair.
-Rustic designs often make use of chip carving, peeled bark and other decorative forms.
+Rustic furniture incorporates sticks, twigs or logs in order to achieve a "natural" look.
+This style is often associated with the Great Depression - a time when found objects were commonly being used to build furnishings.
+It has also become associated with the "Great Camps" build by wealthy Americans in the Adirondack mountains, which gave rise to the familiar Adirondack chair.
+Rustic furniture often makes use of chip carving, peeled bark and other decorative forms.

 The history of country furniture dates back to the American farmers and pioneers of the 1800's.
 Country, French country and primitive country are all styles of country furniture.
 Primitive country is rustic and simple while the country style is more refined but lacking in frills and decorations.
 The French country style combines the elements of both primitive and country while adding decorative accents like carvings and design patterns.
 Necessity is emphasized before style.

-Tuscan style is inspired by the Italian countryside and makes use of elements such as wood, stone, leather and iron.
+Tuscan furniture is inspired by the Italian countryside and makes use of elements such as wood, stone, leather and iron.
 Common woods include cypress, fir, chestnut and poplar.
-Many designs are reminiscent of Spanish furnishings and often have a distinctively old or antique character.
+Many designs are reminiscent of Spanish furniture and often have a distinctive old or antique character.
 Rich reds and cool blues are important to the Tuscan style and help to create a sense of warmth and vibrancy.
 Tuscan furniture can exhibit a range of designs, from ornate to simple and rustic.